butopen/pg2ts/README.md

 ## Why we made it
 I believe that plain SQL is the fastest way to go.
 But often you write a statement just to discover a typo only after you try it at runtime.
-With this lib our team at [butopen.com](butopen.com) saved hours a week.
+With this lib our team at _butopen_ saved hours a week.